This Easy Marinara Sauce Recipe is based on one my friend Heather shared with me.

 - 1 pinch crushed red pepper flakes to taste

 - Salt and pepper to taste

-- Drain the tomatoes, reserving liquid.
+- Drain the tomatoes, reserving the liquid.

-- Add garlic and cook until fragrant, about 1 minute.
+- Heat oil in a skillet over medium-high heat.
+Add garlic and cook until fragrant, about 1 minute.